donovanh/tweets/README.md

 I have deployed it to Heroku using [these instructions](https://devcenter.heroku.com/articles/nodejs).
 Since it's a light, database-free app, it could just as well live on a free Appfog instance also.

+You'll need to add the environment variables listed above when setting up your app with Heroku etc.

 ## Dependencies

 This app relies on [ntwitter](https://github.com/AvianFlu/ntwitter).